-For purposes of this policy, these diseases shall include:
+For purposes of this, these diseases shall include:

-- A. HIV (human immunodeficiency virus)
+- 1. HIV (human immunodeficiency virus)

-- B. AIDS (acquired immune deficiency syndrome)
+- 2. AIDS (acquired immune deficiency syndrome)

-- C. AIDS related complex (condition)
+- 3. AIDS related complex (condition)

-- D. HAV, HBV, HCV (Hepatitis A,B,C)
+- 4. HAV, HBV, HCV (Hepatitis A, B, C)

-- E. Other diseases that may be specified by the State Department of Health as contact communicable diseases.
+- 5. Other diseases that may be specified by the State Department of Health as contact communicable diseases.

-RCSA wants to assure that students or staff who reveals the fact they have contracted one of these diseases will have their status safeguarded in accordance with Federal and State statutes dealing with confidentiality and that there civil rights will be respected.
+RCSA wants to assure that students or staff who reveal the fact they have contracted one of these diseases will have their status safeguarded in accordance with Federal and State statutes dealing with confidentiality and that their civil rights will be respected.